 Camping At The Park

-The campground is set up with showers, bathrooms, changing rooms, but it's probably not like a camping spot you've been too before.
+The campground is set up with showers, bathrooms, and changing rooms, but it's probably not like a camping spot you've been to before.
 Think of a big open area, filled with gravel with tons of tents.
 You can find a "better" campsite if you do a little more hunting, as an FYI so you can cater your expectations.
 Like the hotels, you can't make a reservation for the campground, so come early to snag a spot!
 Another thing to know?
 There isn't water available so plan on bringing it in or buying it in jugs at the stores there (for drinking, brushing teeth, washing faces, etc).

 +Tips For Your Visit

-Something else to note: this is the place to pack up a Go-Pro or waterproof camera if you have one!
+This is the place to pack up a Go-Pro or waterproof camera if you have one!
 You will absolutely want pictures of this place, but you'll get wet.
 Make sure your phone is in a waterproof case or pouch (I like this one), or bring on the Go Pro.

-You can bring your own food to the park.
 There are restaurants around but you may want to offset some of your costs for your trip by bringing in some of your own snacks.

 How Do I Get There?